 Introducing the 10 Leadership Archetypes in next generation Mythodrama

-Olivier Mythodrama has been exploring Archetypal Psychology for 20 years.
+Olivier Mythodrama have been exploring Archetypal Psychology for 20 years.
 Archetypes are the underlying patterns of human nature and experience that are, often invisibly, ‘running the show’.
 They deeply inform the character that leaders present to the world - and the culture of an organisation.
 The better you understand these underlying patterns and the more consciously you use them, the more effective you will be.

 You may already be familiar with one of our earlier iterations of 4 Archetypes.
 After extensive research and practical application - and in partnership with Archetypes at Work™ - we have now defined an overarching template of 10 Archetypes that drive behaviour and culture in individuals, teams and organisations.
 These are based on the 5 essential ‘Realms of Leadership’: